proddata/crate/docs/sql/statements/create-table.rst

 Indicates whether soft deletes are enabled or disabled.

 Soft deletes allow CrateDB to preserve recent deletions within the Lucene index.
-This information is used for shard recovery.
+This information is used for :ref:`shard recovery
+<glossary-shard-recovery>`.

 Before the introduction of soft deletes, CrateDB had to retain the information in the :ref:`Translog <durability>`.
 Using soft deletes uses less storage than